silnrsi/grcompiler/README.md

     CMake will automatically detect your build system and generate a project for that.
-You may wish to specify a build system other than the automatically detected one -- for example, if you have multiple versions of Visual Studio installed or another toolchain, such as MinGW, you wish build under.
+You may wish to specify a build system other than the automatically detected one -- for example, if you have multiple versions of Visual Studio installed or another toolchain, such as MinGW, you wish to build under.
 To do this pass the `-G <generator name>` option to the initial cmake configuration call, for example for Visual Studio 2019:
     ```